Low-Cost Country Sourcing 101: Benefits, Risks & Best Practices

 • Build in buffer lead-time, inventory safety stock for critical parts.

-Best practices and trends in 2025
+Best practices and trends

 • Total cost of ownership (TCO) mindset – Not just what you pay the factory, but what you pay in freight, quality, delay, tariffs.